 Lean Construction Practices

-The team enacted a number of Lean/IPD principles on the HSRF III project:
+The team enacted a number of Lean/IPD principles on the HSRF III project to optimize efficiency and reduce waste:

 Team Health – The team developed metrics to not only measure our performance, but evaluate the performance of the Architect, Engineers, and Owner.
 This effort was led by Barton Malow’s in-house collaboration coach.